valkey-io/valkey-rfc/Bloom.md

 * rdb_load: Deserializes bloom objects from RDB.
 * aof_rewrite: Emits commands into the AOF during the AOF rewriting process.

-### RDB Compatibility with ReBloom:
+### RDB Save and Load

-During RDB Save of a bloom object, we will need to save the number of filters, expansion rate, false positive rate.
+During RDB Save of a bloom object, the Module will save the number of filters, expansion rate, false positive rate.
-And for every underlying bloom filter in this object, we store its hash keys used by hashing functions, number of hashing functions, number of bits of the bit array, bytes of the bit array itself.
+And for every underlying bloom filter in this object, number of hashing functions, number of bits of the bit array, bytes of the bit array itself.

+We do not save the seed of the hash function used by Bloom Filters in the RDB because the Module uses a fixed seed.
+During RDB Load, we restore and re-create the Bloom object using the RDB data and the fixed seed.

+### RDB Compatibility with ReBloom

+ValkeyBloom is not RDB Compatible with ReBloom.

-The data above is written into the RDB during save operations and can be restored from RDB load.
-However, the data that gets written to the RDB is specific to the data type's structure and struct members.
-Additionally, the data within the underlying bloom filter (from the external crate) is specific to the implementation of the bloom filter as the hash key (seed), hashing algorithm, raw bit array data, etc. can all vary.
+The meta data that gets written to the RDB is specific to the Module data type's structure and struct members.
+Additionally, the data within the underlying bloom filter (from the external crate) is specific to the implementation of the bloom filter as the hash key (seed), hashing algorithm/s, raw bit array data, etc. can all vary.

 Because of this, it is not possible to be RDB compatible with ReBloom.
-It might be possible if the RDB Save/Load of the ReBloom module is reverse engineered AND also the bloom filter implementation is changed to follow ReBloom Module's raw Bloom Filter structure syntax.
-Additionally, if there is any RDB change in ReBloom, this reverse engineering + structure updates will be needed once again.

-For these reasons, ValkeyBloom is not RDB Compatible with ReBloom.

-### AOF Rewrite handling:
+### AOF Rewrite handling

-Module data types (including bloom) can implement a callback function that will be triggered for Bloom objects to rewrites its data as command/s.
-From the AOF callback, we will handle AOF rewrite by saving a RESTORE command with the key, TTL, and serialized value of the corresponding bloom object.
+Module data types (including bloom) can implement a callback function that will be triggered for Bloom objects to rewrite its data as command/s.
+From the AOF callback, we will handle AOF rewrite by saving a BF.LOAD command with the key, TTL, and serialized value of the corresponding bloom object.

-There is an alternate to the approach above.
-It involves having the ValkeyBloom Module support BF.LOADCHUNK and BF.SCANDUMP commands and the AOF Rewrite callback write BF.LOADCHUNK commands to restore a bloom object in interations.
-This approach was not chosen because we can already save and restore bloom object data from RDB data using the RESTORE command without having to support additional Module commands.

 ### Migrating workloads from ReBloom: